-University of Hawai'i at Hilo AS in Natural Science Degree
+University of Hawai'i at Hilo Natural Science Programs

 A transfer agreement exists between the University of Hawai'i at Hilo (UH Hilo) and Hawai'i Community College allowing Hawai'i CC graduates with an Associate of Science degree in Natural Science degree (AS-NSCI) who transfer into UH Hilo to receive automatic admission as juniors.
 This program is designed to fulfill most of the UH Hilo core requirements, and most of the entry-level STEM requirements for Life Sciences at UH Hilo.
 This state-wide program also allows students to transfer easily to any of the Community College campuses in the UH System.
-For more information, contact Pamela Scheffler by e-mail (pamelays@ hawaii.edu).
+For more information, contact Pamela Scheffler by email (pamelays@hawaii.edu).